info@digisnare.com +91-9901553321

 4. Purpose:

 The purpose of upskilling is to enhance proficiency, productivity, and competitiveness within the current job or industry.
+For example, digital marketing training helps professionals become more effective in their current marketing roles.

 The purpose of reskilling is to adapt to changing market demands, explore new career opportunities, or address shifts in personal interests or goals.